apache/pulsar/site2/docs/security-bouncy-castle.md

     </dependency>
 ```

-By using this `bouncy-castle-bc` module, user can easily include and exclude BouncyCastle non-FIPS jars.
+By using this `bouncy-castle-bc` module, you can easily include and exclude BouncyCastle non-FIPS jars.

 ### Pulsar Client and Broker dependencies on BC-non-FIPS